Tree House Recovery Colorado

 The first session may feel overwhelming, but trying something new that requires any change always does.
 It is important to remember that you are taking a positive step forward by showing up for each session.

 ACT is a journey of self-discovery, helping you connect with your core values and build a life that aligns with them.
-Every session is unique, but you can expect to engage in exercises and techniques designed to help you
+Every session is unique, but you can expect to engage in exercises and techniques designed to help you:

 • Acknowledge and adjust behaviors, thoughts, and feelings